soulplant/tasks/README.markdown

-    t pick 1         # puts task 1 at the top of your active task list t log            # show the log for the current task t log -m 'Log message.'           # adds a log message to the current task
+    t pick 1         # puts task 1 at the top of your active task list t log            # show the log for the current task t log -m 'Log message.'           # adds a log message to the current task t url            # show the list of URLs associated with the current task t url -a http://w.com             # adds the given url to the current task